tpope/vim-pathogen/README.markdown

     source ~/.vim/bundle/vim-pathogen/autoload/pathogen.vim

-Finally, pathogen.vim has a rich API that can manipulate `'runtimepath'` in ways most people will never need to do.
+Finally, pathogen.vim has a rich API that can manipulate `'runtimepath'` and other comma-delimited path options in ways most people will never need to do.
 If you're one of those edge cases, look at the source.
 It's well documented.

 Contributing
 ------------